35percent/newblog/_posts/2021-09-12-lendleases-final-plot-for-elephant-park-offices-not-homes.md

 Lendlease's argument that offices will good for employment is entirely self-serving.
 They did not make this proposal for Plot H1 in 2012, when applying for their first planning permission.
 Instead, they have tricked their way into a position where they have built more homes than originally consented, on a smaller space, and now want to add an office block for good measure.

-Southwark Council have aided Lendlease's ambition, by proposing of a ten-fold increase in *'employment space'* on Elephant Park in the New Southwark Plan - a huge uplift, introduced to boost the chances of Lendlease's office block application  being approved.
+Southwark Council have aided Lendlease's application by proposing of a ten-fold increase in *'employment space'* on Elephant Park, in the New Southwark Plan - a huge uplift, introduced to boost the chances of the application being approved.

-Southwark's planning committee must stop this cynical attempt to manipulate planning policy to Lendlease's advantage and reject this planning application.
+Southwark's planning committee must stop this cynical attempt to manipulate planning policy to Lendlease's advantage, by rejecting this planning application.

 Once this is done, Southwark should start a sensible discussion on what is to be done with this prime site, with the focus on the local community's real needs, including affordable housing, with all the amenities and open surroundings needed to make life liveable in London.